 - Assisted in raising over $30,000 for the Devereux Foundation, a national not-for-profit entity that provides shelter and services to children with special needs, through the Arizona Association of Defense Counsel (AADC)

-- Oral arguments to Ninth Circuit Court of Appeals in Bad Faith Case.
-After persuading the Arizona District Court that Arizona's survival statue applies to bread of contract and bad faith claims, Nate recently defended the insured's appeal and argued the value to Ninth Circuit Court of Appeals.
+- Ninth Circuit Oral Argument in Bad Faith Case.
+After persuading the Arizona District Court that Arizona's survival statue applies to breach of contract and bad faith claims against his insurer client, and obtaining a summary judgment on both claims, Nate recently defended his insurer client from the plaintiff’s appeal and argued the case to Ninth Circuit Court of Appeals.

 - Expertise regarding Arizona's unique Damron Agreements and Morris Agreements.
 Nate recently represented an insurer in a dispute regarding a $1 million Damron Agreement and settled the case for less than the estimated costs of a declaratory judgment action.
 He persuaded plaintiff that, despite denying coverage, the insurer neither breached nor owed any duties to the insured because the insurer never expressly refused to defend and the insured failed to notify the insurer of either the tender or exhaustion of underlying insurance.